Breast and Cervical Cancer Treatment Program (BCCTP)

 - Information about other health coverage (if any)

 What benefits are available through BCCTP?

-- Federal BCCTP provides full-scope Medi-Cal at no cost.
+- Federal BCCTP provides full-scope Medi-Cal coverage at no cost.

 - State-funded BCCTP provides time limited, no cost services limited to breast and/or cervical cancer treatment and related services and payment of insurance premiums under certain circumstances.

 How long can I get coverage from BCCTP?

 - Federal BCCTP provides benefits for the duration of cancer treatment, as long as the individual continues to meet all other BCCTP eligibility criteria.

 - State BCCTP provides breast cancer treatment services for up to 18 continuous months and cervical cancer treatment services for up to 24 continuous months.